InAUGral/pihole-blocklist-gametrackers/README.md

 A working Pihole installation

+**List of services for which tracking is blocked:**
+NVidia
+Redshell
+Blizzard
+Epic Games
+Unity Engine
+GOG
+Google (not necessarily game related but common traffic that is easily blocked and possibly used without knowing)

 **Installation:**

 Go to the Group management on the left menu on the Pihole web page and go to Adlists.